Naa Manasistha Raa: Reception

 Griddaluru Gopalrao of Zamin Ryot gave a positive review for the film.
 He appreciated the storyline, performances of the leads and camerawork of the film.
-Ajay Bashyam of Full Hyderabad opined that "Right from the name (ouch!), everything about Naa Manasista...
+Ajay Bashyam of Full Hyderabad wrote, "Right from the name (ouch!), everything about Naa Manasista...
 Raa! is filmy.
-It's an old problem - the story starts off pretty okay and has enough steam to carry it till the interval, then there is the twist [...] and then the writer keeps coming up with new problems just to pull along the film for the second half".
+It's an old problem – the story starts off pretty okay and has enough steam to carry it till the interval, then there is the twist [...] and then the writer keeps coming up with new problems just to pull along the film for the second half".
+CV of Telugu Cinema found Srikanth and Soundarya to be miscast but praised Richa's underplayed acting and concluded Shinde joining the list of directors whose creativity dried up with their second films.

 Box office

 A writer from News18 attributed the film's failure with the audience's rejection of Soundarya in a negative role.